 If you plan to use it to manage a big chunk of your budget.
 Oddly, while KOHO is fantastic for managing specific parts of your budget for the reasons I mentioned, it also really shines when you use it for most of your routine spending.
 That’s because the more you spend on the card, the more cashback you’ll earn.
 It likely can’t compete with most credit cards when it comes to rewards for that spending, but if you’re currently using your debit card for most of your day to day spending, it’s definitely going to earn you more.
 Plus, KOHO offers the ability to set up bill payments directly from your card, so you can really manage a huge portion of your regular spending in app—and you’ll get all the insights into your spending.

 If you’d like to use a joint account.
 KOHO pitches itself as an alternative to a bank, and while I personally still like the flexibility of an online bank, they really are getting close with their features, which includes a full joint account option.
 If you want to share finances with someone, you can open a joint account with them using KOHO and make it easy to track your spending together with two cards that can make purchases from the same shared account.

 How do you open a KOHO Card?

-You can open an account with KOHO in just a few minutes from your phone.
+You can open an account with KOHO in just a few minutes from your computer or phone.
 Once you get the app, they’ll ask you some questions about your identity to make sure you’re you.
 Then when you’re set up with an account they’ll get your card in the mail.

 I like this process because it gets you familiar with the app as soon as possible, which makes onboarding and getting your card set up a lot easier when it arrives.
 When you get your card, you’ll need to call in to activate it and get your PIN, but don’t worry: it’s an automated system, you don’t need to talk to anyone.